Medical Student Mentorship "Consider Psychiatry"

 Medical Student Category

 Our congratulations to all the winners and runner-ups, and our compliments to all those who submitted an entry to the OPPF Research Awards Competition.
-Click HERE for details on 2017 submissions.

 Nominees can include an individual, organization, government entity, media (newspaper, radio or TV station or internet based communication) or a form of art.

-Congratulations to the winner of the 2017 Enlightenment Award
+Congratulations to this year's Enlightenment Award recipient

 None at this time.